Prince Otto of Windisch-Graetz: Marriage to Archduchess Elisabeth

 In September 1900, Archduchess Elisabeth Marie of Austria (1883–1963), daughter of Crown Prince Rudolf and Crown Princess Stéphanie and granddaughter of Emperor Franz Joseph I and Empress Elisabeth of Austria, fell in love with Prince Otto.
 However, he was ten years her senior and below her in rank.
 Although his family belonged to the high nobility, they were no longer part of the circle of sovereign families, but belonged to Mediatised Houses.
 Nevertheless, as she was the Emperor's favorite granddaughter and Otto's family was legally considered equal for dynastic purposes (as were marriages with all other Mediatized princely families), the marriage was officially treated as equal.
 On the occasion of the marriage on 23 January 1902 in Vienna, the Emperor elevated the groom to the personal rank of Fürst, while at the same time his wife was required to renounce all claims to the throne, like many other Archduchesses before her.

 The couple separated after an unhappy marriage in 1919, and were divorced in 1948.
 A custody battle raged for years over the four children they had together.

 Involvement in sports

-Otto was an excellent horseman and a very good swimmer, gymnast and fencer.
+Otto was cited as an excellent horseman and a very good swimmer, gymnast and fencer.
 In 1911 he became Honorary President of the Austrian Sports Federation.
 In this capacity he was appointed to the International Olympic Committee (IOC) in 1911.
 He opened the Olympic Congress in Paris in 1914 as the highest-ranking noble member of the IOC.

 However, because of Austria's role in World War I, his IOC membership was suspended in 1919.
 When the IOC decided in the 1921 season to reinstate Windisch-Graetz's membership, he refused on the grounds that he no longer resided in Austria (see below).